 We are enormously proud of our school, it truly is a special place, with amazing staff and pupils.
-We cannot wait for your child to join us and experience all the wonderful things we have to offer, as they begin an exciting new chapter in their education.
+We cannot wait for your child to join our Snaith family and experience all the wonderful things we have to offer, as they begin an exciting new chapter in their education.